Chapter 123:1-3 Position Audits and Changes to Classification Plan

 (L) Effective date after appeal.
 The state personnel board of review shall determine the effective date of the classification change upon their completion or review of an appeal of an audit decision.

 (M) Audit findings of a lower classification.
-Subject to the provisions of rule 123:1-24-04 of the Administrative Code, if the results of a position audit indicate that a position would be properly allocated to a classification with a lower pay range assignment than the classification currently assigned, the director shall notify the appointing authority and the employee that the position will be reclassified pursuant to section 124.14 of the Revised Code.
+If the results of a position audit indicate that a position would be properly allocated to a classification with a lower pay range assignment than the classification currently assigned, the director shall notify the appointing authority and the employee that the position will be reclassified pursuant to section 124.14 of the Revised Code.

 (N) When position audits will not be performed.
 Position audits will not be performed on positions that are vacant or while the incumbent is assigned in a temporary work level, on a leave of absence, serving a probationary period, or is receiving disability leave benefits.